RavensbourneWebMedia/UX-design/misc/observations.md

 ### Next term

-* Develop the blank slate and onboarding process
+* Develop the blank slate and *onboarding* process
 * Keep presentations within time slots (which means, rehearse and time yourself)
 * Community ranking / reputation
 * Content strategy: UGC, editorial control, brands and advertising, spam
 * Search and search results
 * How to deal with trolls?
-Self-censoring community, reactive moderation, reporting, downvoting etc
+Self-censoring community, reactive moderation, reporting, down-voting etc
 * I forgot my password, again.
 How do you deal with this problem, without embarrassing people?

+## Session 10

+*Content is kebab* went really well: engaging and fun metaphor, sparked a lot of conversation because statements were provoking.

+Need to engage some students more.
+Ask them questions directly:
+`What do you think?`
+`Do you agree with what s/he just said?`
+`In summary, {...}, does it make sense?`

+*Exercises in Style*: people found the idea weird and funny, however it felt a bit unstructured and they drifted away (already when choosing competitors).
+Some ideas:

+* make them pick one metaphor and re-dress an interface with that metaphor (remember the Lego workshop?), eg: military context
+* make them pick one type of prose, eg: formal language, or report-speech, surprises!
+* make them work in pairs
+* make them work on the same site and then present (competition)
+* give them a strict time frame and don't allow them to get distracted